International Code of Nomenclature for algae, fungi, and plants

-The current version of the code is the Shenzhen Code adopted by the International Botanical Congress held in Shenzhen, China, in July 2017.
-As with previous codes, it took effect as soon as it was ratified by the congress (on 29 July 2017), but the documentation of the code in its final form was not published until 26 June 2018.
+The 17th edition, the Shenzhen Code, was adopted by the IBC held in Shenzhen, China, in July 2017.
+As with previous codes, it took effect as soon as it was ratified by the congress (on 29 July 2017), but the documentation was not published until 26 June 2018.
+For fungi the Code was revised by the San Juan Chapter F in 2018.

+The 18th edition, the Madrid Code, was published in July 2025.
+It incorporates decisions made by the Twentieth IBC held in Madrid, Spain, in July 2024.

 The name of the Code is partly capitalized and partly not.
 The lower-case for "algae, fungi, and plants" indicates that these terms are not formal names of clades, but indicate groups of organisms that were historically known by these names and traditionally studied by phycologists, mycologists, and botanists.
 This includes blue-green algae (Cyanobacteria); fungi, including chytrids, oomycetes, and slime moulds; photosynthetic protists and taxonomically related non-photosynthetic groups.
 There are special provisions in the ICN for some of these groups, as there are for fossils.